StrangeRanger/customized-unix-terminal/docs/index.md

       4. Select **Import...**.
       5. Locate and select the downloaded **Basic (Modified).terminal** file.
 4. Set as default profile:
-      1. Select the newly imported terminal profile from the list.
+      1. Select the newly imported profile from the list.
-      2. Click the **Default** button at the bottom of the window to set it as your default profile.
+      2. Click the **Default** button at the bottom of the window.

 ///